 Kaplan serves on the board of Morningstar and several fund and company advisory boards.
 He has been a member of the faculty since 1988.

 He received his AB, summa cum laude, in Applied Mathematics and Economics from Harvard College and earned a PhD in Business Economics from Harvard University.

-Stuart has been an investment professional for over 35 years, and serves as WSP's CIO.
+Stuart has been an investment professional for over 35 years.
 In addition to his duties with WSP, Stuart is Chairman of the Investment Committee of National Public Radio and is a board member of the National Public Radio Foundation.